comi999/ConsoleGL/README.md

 Using CleanProjectFiles.bat will clear the .vs files, the Generated/Project files and the Lengine.sln.
 Everything inside of the Generated folder is completely ignored by the .gitignore, so you shouldn't have any issues submitting rubbish.

+For the shader compiler to work, you need to have the following cmd commands available:
+"premake5" - used to make shader project.
+"devenv" - used to determine Visual Studio version.
+"msbuild" - used to compile shader project.

+These are used by the ShaderCompiler.exe to build a project around your shader code, and then compile it into a dll.

 Specifying a shader file: